itsmikefuller/sdatools/README.md

 ### [`sdatools.distributions`](https://github.com/itsmikefuller/sdatools/tree/main/src/sdatools/distributions)

 Contains a suite of continuous and discrete distributions.
-The `base_distribution.py` file contains an abstract base class, `Distribution`, from which all distributions are built.
-This class is further built upon in the `continuous` and `discrete` sub-modules, which have abstract classes `ContinuousDistribution` and `DiscreteDistribution` respectively.
-The purpose of these abstract classes is to make sure that probabilty density functions (PDFs), probability mass functions (PMFs), and cumulative distribution functions (CDFs) are enforced whenever new distributions are added to `sdatools`.
+The `abstract` directory contains an abstract base class, `Distribution`, from which all distributions are built.
+This directory also includes abstract classes `ContinuousDistribution` and `DiscreteDistribution` respectively, which enforce usage of probabilty density functions (PDFs), probability mass functions (PMFs), and cumulative distribution functions (CDFs).

 ### [`sdatools.numerical_methods`](https://github.com/itsmikefuller/sdatools/tree/main/src/sdatools/numerical_methods)

-Will contain algorithms and approximation techniques that will be desirable across the `sdatools` package.
-As of version 0.1.0, the `quadrature` sub-module has been populated with a range of Newton-Cotes qudarature rules (Trapezium, Simpson, Simpson 3/8, Boole), and has been abstracted with the `QuadratureRule` base class for ease of future quadrature rule additions.
+Contain algorithms and approximation techniques as and when they become desirable in `sdatools` case studies.
+Currently, the `quadrature` sub-module has been populated with a range of Newton-Cotes quadrature rules (Trapezium, Simpson, Simpson 3/8, Boole), as well as a composite rule class.
+All rules are built from the `QuadratureRule` abstract base class in the `abstract` directory.

 ### [`sdatools.parameter_estimation`](https://github.com/itsmikefuller/sdatools/tree/main/src/sdatools/parameter_estimation)

-Will contain techniques for estimating distribution parameters from a dataset and assessing the accuracy of the parameters, such as maximum likelihood estimation (MLE) and confidence intervals.
+Contains techniques for estimating distribution parameters from a dataset.
+Currently, the Method of Moments has been implemented and is compatible with a range of distributions (Normal, Exponential, Gamma, Lognormal, Skew-normal).

-### `sdatools.supervised_learning`
+### `sdatools.supervised_learning` (TBC)

-This module will contain standard learning techniques for dealing with labelled datasets, such as linear and multivariate regressions, support vector machines (SVMs), and neural networks.
+Will contain standard learning techniques for dealing with labelled datasets, such as linear and multivariate regressions, support vector machines (SVMs), and neural networks.

-### `sdatools.unsupervised_learning`
+### `sdatools.unsupervised_learning` (TBC)

 Will contain standard techniques for dealing with unlabelled datasets, such as hierarchical and $k$-means clustering, and principal components analysis (PCA).